 1 Background facts 1.1 The Committee considered the Cabinet Member's report on the Housing Development Programme at its meeting on 24 September 2020 and recommended to Cabinet "That the Scrutiny Committee welcomed and encouraged the Housing portfolio's ambition to build 50 Council houses per annum.
 The Committee, mindful of the limited resources available, recommended to Cabinet that it explore the potential for modular construction, carbon neutral where possible, on appropriate sites at the earliest and most realistic opportunity".
 An update was requested in one year to review the overall programme and, if necessary, the implications of staffing resources on the attainment of the ambition.
 That update was considered by the Committee at its meeting on 16 September 2021.

 1.2 The Cabinet Member's update report provided details of the latest position with regards to new stock being added to the HRA portfolio.
 The written questions submitted in advance of the meeting, together with the written responses, form an appendix to the formal report which went to the Committee.
-1.3 The following aspects of this topic were raised and discussed with the Cabinet Member and Officers at the meeting: the targets for East Suffolk under the Government's Affordable Homes Programme Right to Buy and the impact on stock numbers housing waiting lists and the need to review the Gateway to Home Choice Scheme the current staffing levels in the Housing Development Team the budget available to build and the implications of borrowing more money the cost of purchasing land and the need to ensure value for money whilst providing new affordable housing in the places that residents need it the lack of and price of building materials the challenges of building environmentally sustainable housing.
+1.3 The following aspects of this topic were raised and discussed with the Member and Officers at the meeting: the targets for East Suffolk under the Government's Affordable Homes Programme Right to Buy and the impact on stock numbers housing waiting lists and the need to review the Gateway to Home Choice Scheme the current staffing levels in the Housing Development Team the budget available to build and the implications of borrowing more money the cost of purchasing land and the need to ensure value for money whilst providing new affordable housing in the places that residents need it the lack of and price of building materials the challenges of building environmentally sustainable housing.
+1.4 There is appreciation of the aspiration and desire for East Suffolk to commit to building additional Affordable Housing units, but there are a number of other factors we need to consider, before we can produce a Business Case such as the one requested by the Scrutiny Committee.